Essay Essentials: Writing an Informative (Explanatory) Research Essay FLEX

 Don't see a time that works for you?

 This comprehensive FLEX writing class will take learners through the entire essay-writing process.
 At the end of the course, students will have completed a polished final draft of an informative (explanatory) research essay on a topic of their choosing.
-This is a FLEX class-- there are no live meetings, but students will receive direct feedback on their own essay each week and will have opportunities to interact with each other in the classroom throughout the course.
-Each week focuses on...
+This is a FLEX class-- there are no live meetings, but students will receive direct feedback on their own essay each week and will interact with each other in the classroom throughout the course.
+Each week focuses on a different element...

 Over this course students will learn how to write an informative research paper, from selecting a topic to correctly formatting a works cited page.
 A complete paper will be written by each learner during the course, and students will learn skills that can be applied to any future essay writing.

 I have a Bachelor of Arts in English, and held a Professional Teaching Certificate in Florida to teach English in grades 6-12.
-I have experience teaching writing in public middle and high schools.
-For the past several years I have taught small group homeschool classes on essay writing, including how to write informative / explanatory essays.
+For the past several years I have taught small group classes on essay writing, including how to write informative / explanatory essays.